 The basic Forester?
-It's no lightning bolt either, but its flat four-cylinder can be turbocharged for 250 horsepower and truly brisk acceleration.
-A manual transmission is standard on the base wagon, but most other versions sport a continuously variable automatic transmission (CVT) programmed with shift points that mimic a six- or eight-speed automatic.
-Fuel economy lags the Honda, at 29 or 28 mpg, depending on the drivetrain, but we've consistently hit Subaru's combined numbers in our six-month road test.
-The Forester's handling is superior to the Honda's too, and it has actual trail prowess, with its 8.7 inches of ground clearance and standard all-wheel drive.
+It's no lightning bolt either, but its flat-4 can be turbocharged for 250 horsepower and truly brisk acceleration.
+A manual transmission is standard on the base wagon, but most other versions sport a continuously variable automatic transmission (CVT) programmed with shift points that mimic a 6- or 8-speed automatic.
+Fuel economy lags the Honda, at 24/32/27 mpg for the CVT, but we've consistently hit Subaru's combined numbers in our six-month road test.
+The Forester's handling is superior to the Honda's, and it has actual trail prowess, with its 8.7 inches of ground clearance and standard all-wheel drive.

 The Forester's interior space is close to that of the Honda, but the CR-V's smart seat-folding system gets kudos.
 Open one of the back doors, and with one arm and a simple pull of a strap, in a very fluid motion the lower cushion tumbles forward into the footwell, the headrest angles forward, and the rear seatback flips forward, all tucking nearly behind the front seat, to a completely flat position.
 The Forester has more vertical space and fold-down rear seats with one-touch action, but the seats don't quite fold flat.
 Both have a lot of small-item storage.

 Equipment varies by model, but all CR-Vs and Foresters include the power and entertainment basics.
-On the CR-V, more of the optional features we like are tucked away in the most expensive EX-L model.
+On the CR-V, the EX is the value-leader, while the Subaru may make the most sense as the Premium trim level.
 The Forester's Limited package is more affordable, and offers leather and a power tailgate.
-Neither crossover has a very good infotainment setup, though we expect Subaru's new interface will make an appearance on the Forester soon.